ClDaly2904/restaurant-booking-system/docs/README.md

 The website also contains an admin panel where restaurant staff can view and manage all of the restaurants bookings in addition to any messages left for the restaurant.

+The Sushi & Sake website was made with the Django framework and largely utilises HTML, CSS and Python, with a small amount of Javascript.

 A link to the live site can be found [here](https://sushi-and-sake.herokuapp.com/).

 ## User Experience